-- 14.1 A Participant is Exited when: - (a) the Participant voluntarily withdraws from the Course; - (b) the Provider withdraws the Participant from the Course because: - (i) the Participant starts employment; - (ii) the Participant's attendance at the Course is unsatisfactory; - (iii) the Provider considers that the Participant is facing Non-vocational Barriers that need to be addressed prior to the Participant participating or continuing in Employability Skills Training Services; - (iv) the Participant is displaying violent, threatening, aggressive or otherwise inappropriate behaviour; or - (v) of any other reason specified in any Guidelines; or - (c) the Participant is withdrawn from the Course by the Participant's jobactive provider. - 14.2 Where a Participant is Exited under clause 14.1(a) or 14.1(b), the Provider must: - (a) Notify the Participant's jobactive provider that the Participant has Exited, on the same Business Day that the Participant Exits; and - (b) take any other action as specified in the Guidelines.
+- 14.1 A Participant is Exited when: - (a) the Participant voluntarily withdraws from the Course; - (b) the Provider withdraws the Participant from the Course because: - (i) the Participant starts employment; - (ii) the Participant's attendance at the Course is unsatisfactory; - (iii) the Provider considers that the Participant is facing Non-vocational Barriers that need to be addressed prior to the Participant participating or continuing in Employability Skills Training Services; - (iv) the Participant is displaying violent, threatening, aggressive or otherwise inappropriate behaviour; or - (v) of any other reason specified in any Guidelines; or - (c) the Participant is withdrawn from the Course by the Participant's jobactive provider, NEST provider or the Department, as relevant. - 14.2 Where a Participant is Exited under clause 14.1(a) or 14.1(b), the Provider must: - (a) Notify the Participant's jobactive provider, NEST provider or the Department, as relevant, that the Participant has Exited, on the same Business Day that the Participant Exits; and

+(b) take any other action as specified in the Guidelines.

-Note: Exits will be recorded by the jobactive provider in the Department's IT Systems.
+Note: Exits will be recorded by the jobactive provider, the NEST provider or the Department, as relevant, in the Department's IT Systems.